brave-simpletons/tooling-for-developers/windows-terminal/README.md

 But, you may want to turn it into WOW.

+> :warning: WARNING :warning:
+>
+> Here we will only talk about the installation and configuration on Windows OS even though it should be very similar.

 ## Overview

 Here, we will describe all the steps to make your terminal look astonishingly WOW so that your coworkers will be jealous how much you can `Shell Like a Badass` :sunglasses: